 Torgerson isn’t expecting cattle sales to stop, but he worries that it will get harder for ranchers to find buyers.

-“Every week we're starting to see a little more weakness in it,” he said.
+“Every week we're starting to see a little more weakness in it,” he said, referring to the cattle market.
 "It's not drastic yet, but we're going to hit a point, I'm afraid, where we have saturated the areas that do have moisture and do have grass, and they won't be able to take any more.”

 For more news, go to www.Agri-Pulse.com.